Do any of us really enjoy visiting a gynecologist?

 Unfortunately, this can lead to serious consequences.
 OB/GYN visits are essential in maintaining and ensuring a person’s sexual health and physical health.
 OB/GYN visits are essential to those who are sexually active and not sexually active.
 People who are not sexually active may not necessarily need to go in for pap tests, but they still will need to go in for routine monitoring of cysts, tumors, and any potential cancer development (cervical, ovarian, uterine, etc.).
 Women may also need to go in to obtain birth control to regulate or kick-start irregular or ceased periods (that was particularly what my first visit was for).

-Recently, Nominatissima (a fellow autistic adult and self-advocate) published a post in her Sex and the Spectrum series on the particular issue regarding autism and gynaecology (as it’s spelled in Canada).
-I was inspired after reading her post to add to the conversation with my own personal perspective, and continue to spread awareness on a topic which still remains under-discussed.
+Leah Grantham (an autistic adult) published a post on her Sex and the Spectrum series on the particular issue regarding autism and gynecology (as it’s spelled in Canada).
+I was inspired after reading her post to add to the conversation with my own personal perspective and continue to spread awareness on a topic which still remains under-discussed.

 If you are an OB/GYN, here are 6 things you need to know: